tnam0x/adaptive_floor/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](./LICENSE) file for details.